rainyrubyzhou/AccuVIR/readme.md

 An example can be found in Data availability.
 ### Step 1: Paths generation using two modules.
 This step has two substeps:

-First, find a path with the longest length using DBS (-m 1).
++First, find a path with the longest length using DBS (-m 1).

-Second, use the path in the first substep as the backbone sequence and generate a set of paths using two modules (-m 3).
++Second, use the path in the first substep as the backbone sequence and generate a set of paths using two modules (-m 3).

-Both substeps use the following command.
++Both substeps use the following command.

 >**Command Usage:**